+Financial Statements

-Financial Statements 1.
-Type of auditor's report issued: Unmodified 2.
-Internal control over financial reporting:a.
-Material weakness(es) identified?b.
-Significant deficiencies identified that are not No considered to be material weaknesses?
+Unmodified 1.
+Type of auditor's report issued: 2.
+Internal control over financial reporting: a.
+Material weakness(es) identified?
+No b.
+Significant deficiencies identified that are not considered to be material weaknesses?
 None noted 3.
 Noncompliance material to financial statements noted?
-No Federal Awards Type of auditor's report issued on compliance for major programs: Unmodified 2.
+No Federal Awards 1.
+Type of auditor's report issued on compliance for major programs: Unmodified 2.
 Internal control over major programs: a.
-Material weakness(es) identified? b.
-Significant deficiencies identified that are not No considered to be material weaknesses?
+Material weakness(es) identified?
+No b.
+Significant deficiencies identified that are not considered to be material weaknesses?
 None noted 3.
 Audit findings disclosed that are required to be reported in accordance with the 2CFR section 200.516(2)?
 No 4.
-Identification of major programs: Assistance Listing Number 14.231 Federal Program Emergency Solutions Grant Program Dollar threshold used to distinguish between Type A and Type B programs \$750,000 Auditee qualified as low-risk auditee under 2CFR section 200.516(2)?
-No Section II - Financial Statement Findings
+Identification of major programs: Assistance Listing Number Federal Program 14.231 Emergency Solutions Grant Program 5.
+Dollar threshold used to distinguish between Type A \$750,000 and Type B programs 6.
+Auditee qualified as low-risk auditee under 2CFR section 200.516(2)?
+No Section II - Financial Statement Findings No matters are reportable.
+Section III - Federal Award Findings and Questioned Costs No matters are reportable.